Teaching and Research Collections Policy

 Access models of acquisition

 A significant proportion of our ebook and film access is offered through access models of acquisition (EBA/PDA or DDA).
 A large selection of bibliographic records is made available through Library Search offering our users access to a wider range of material.
-The library then has the opportunity purchases the most popular titles in some cases.
+The Library then has the opportunity to purchase the most popular titles in some cases.

 Film